 Like many coastal communities in Tonga, the village of Ovaka is facing the fast depletion of its inshore fisheries resources, loss of fish habitat, and land erosion.
-The main causes include over-fishing on the reef, destructive and efficient fishing methods, land-based environmental disturbances by human activities, and natural disturbances due to climate change.
+The main causes include overfishing on the reef, destructive fishing methods, land-based environmental disturbances by human activities, and climate change.

-The Ovaka Special Managed Area (SMA), with a total area of 1,140 hectares (2,817 acres, including Ovaka Island and Avalau Island) was one of the first six SMAs that the Government of Tonga declared in 2008.
-The Ovaka SMA has an Action Plan that was developed with help from the Ministry of Fisheries.
+In 2008, the government of Tonga started creating special managed areas (SMAs), to give coastal communities more control over local waters.
+The Ovaka SMA, with a total area of 1,140 hectares (2,817 acres, including Ovaka and Avalau Islands) was one of the first SMAs.
+It has an action plan, which the community developed with help from the Ministry of Fisheries.
 However, there is little understanding of how effectively the SMA has been managed.
 Increased community involvement in monitoring is crucial to effectively manage the Fish Habitat Reserve within the SMA.